Harsha19-08/harsha.dev/README.md

-# Portfolio Website - Dhravya Shah Style
+# Portfolio Website

-A modern, responsive portfolio website recreating the design aesthetic of [dhravya.dev](https://dhravya.dev/).
+A modern, responsive portfolio website recreating the design aesthetic of [harsha.dev].
 Built with Vite, React, TypeScript, Tailwind CSS, and Framer Motion.

 ## ✨ Features